webplatform/docs/xml/index.md

 </pre>

 <pre>
 In the first case the "|" character means that the "person" element will be constituted by the "first_name" or by the "last_name" element; in the second case, in which a "*" character is present, by 0, 1 or more "first_name", "last_name", "email" elements in any order.

 We can see that the author element is followed by the "+" character: this means that there must be one or more “author” elements.

 If an element, or a group of elements listed between parentheses, is followed by the "?" character it can be present none or one times.

-&lt;!ELEMENT title (#PCDATA)&gt; means that the title element can be composed by any character except for markup strings or special characters like ", & or ] (PCDATA = Parsed Character Data).
+&lt;!ELEMENT title (#PCDATA)&gt; means that the title element can be composed by any character except for markup strings or special characters like ", & or ]

+(PCDATA = Parsed Character Data).

 Attributes are used generally as specifications of elements, to add information to elements.
 In this case, we can consider attributes as metadata, i.e. information about information.
 But attributes are also used to have a control on values; we can oblige data to be a value of a predefined list, like the enumerated type in the C language.

 Attributes are declared in the form:
-&lt;!ATTRIBUTE element_name
+<pre>&lt;!ATTRIBUTE element_name
-attribute_name attribute_type default_value&gt;
+attribute_name attribute_type default_value&gt;</pre>

 In our example, each book element will have a univocal code (ID).

 Attribute types can be CDATA (character data), ID, or a list of values (enumerated type) and are declared in this way:
-&lt;!ATTLIST element_name
+<pre>&lt;!ATTLIST element_name
 attribute_name attribute_type default_value&gt;
 </pre>

 The attribute value is compulsory when the option #REQUIRED is specified (in our example the code of the book element is compulsory), it can have no specified code if the option is #IMPLIED, or only the specified value is valid